How to Charge a Deep Cycle Battery Properly

 - Can charge multiple 12V lithium batteries at once

-- Can be used to charge both lead-acid and AGM batteries.
+- Can be used to charge lithium as well as lead-acid and AGM batteries

 - Shows charge status via colored LEDs